thejsa/tinytot/README.md

 # tinytot
 Homebrew 2FA OTP generator for the Nintendo 3DS.

+Currently only supports TOTP, with the secret being set in the code. (base32-encoded)

 Uses liboath from [oath-toolkit](http://www.nongnu.org/oath-toolkit/) by Simon Joseffson, et al., licensed under the LGPL.

 Instructions for building liboath: (in the oath-toolkit/liboath directory):